ectrema/enpal_tech_chall/README.md

 # TODO

-- load data from api
+- load data from api ✅
-- show screen with graph
+- show screen with graph ✅
-- pull to refresh
+- pull to refresh ✅
-- theme
+- theme ✅
-- error handling without internet connection
+- error handling without internet connection ✅
-- error handling with api
 - documentation and write about .env.json
 - Testing